-Thanksgiving is all about friends, family, football — and, of course, food!
-If you're a devotee of the popular high fat, low-carb keto diet but don't want to miss out on all your favorite holiday foods, here are some great suggestions for keto-friendly dishes and sides.
+Thanksgiving is all about friends, family — and, of course, food!
+If you're a devotee of the popular high-fat, low-carb keto diet but don't want to miss out on all your favorite holiday foods, rest assured that you can whip up plenty of keto-friendly dishes, sides and even desserts.

 Video of the Day

 Chances are, your keto guests are already fans of cauliflower, so they're sure to love these little poppers as a Thanksgiving appetizer.
 Low in carbs and high in fiber, this starter requires only a handful of ingredients.
 But it takes about 50 minutes to prepare, so plan accordingly.

 Although this recipe isn't the most traditional Thanksgiving dish, it can take your dull veggie platter to the next level.
 A great source of vitamins and nutrients like folate and potassium, cauliflower can help kick your dinner off on a healthy foot.